Skip to main content

 Puntos Swap = (Tipo de interés de la divisa comprada - Tipo de interés de la divisa vendida) × Valor del pip

-Impact of the swap on operations
+Impact of swap on trades

 The swap can significantly affect your account if: